Hirsch & Lyon: A Top Arizona Accident Law Firm

 To make your case, you need to demonstrate the person or entity you’ve made your claim against owed you some type of obligation.
 For example, a property owner would owe an obligation to provide a reasonably safe premises for visitors.
 You’ll have to show the obligation was breached, or that the person or entity you’re making the claim against didn’t live up to it because of unreasonably negligent behavior or a violation of a safety rule.
 Additionally, you’ll have to show that this failure to live up to a legal obligation was a direct cause of injury.

 There are many different kinds of evidence you can present to prove your case.
 For instance, you could present police reports, witness testimony, expert testimony, and photos from an accident scene.
-The kind of case at issue will affect the evidence you offer, so seek help from an attorney to find out what you need to demonstrate and how you can meet your burden of proof.
+The kind of case at issue will affect the evidence you offer, so seek help from a Phoenix injury attorney to find out what you need to demonstrate and how you can meet your burden of proof.

 Can You Take Legal Action Against More Than One Person for Causing Your Injury?

 There are many situations where it makes sense to pursue a claim against multiple people and entities to try to recover injury compensation – especially in circumstances where you have incurred substantial damages and one person or company may not have the money to fully compensate you.